csarnevesht/android-tutorial/README.md

 **_HINT_**: in Android Studio, use Cmd-Shift-O (or go to "Navigate" -> "File") and type MainActivity.java or activity_main.xml (or any file name) to open a file.

-## Clone android-tutorials github repository.
+## Clone android-tutorials github repository

 At this point, if you haven't done so already, you will need to clone the android-tutorials github repository.
 In this repository you will find the following projects, each explaining a specific Android feature: